iitzco/deepzoo/zhang_colorization/README.md

 ## Model info

-All information related to the model can be found [here](http://richzhang.github.io/colorization/)
+All information related to the model can be found [here](http://richzhang.github.io/colorization/).

+## Comment

+We are using openCV's amazing `dnn` library that allows us to load Tensorflow, Caffe and Torch models.
+You can go [here](https://github.com/iitzco/OpenCV-dnn-samples) for more information.